Rodio346/mythical-javascript/README.md

 Javascript is Object Oriented Language with the prototype-based organization, having the concept of an object as its core abstraction.
 When Javascript started expanding outside of Netscape then a standard document was written to describe the way Javascript should work which is ECMAScript standard.
 ECMA International is an organization that creates standards for technologies and ECMA-262 contains specification for a general purpose scripting language and each has its editions.
 In practice ECMAScript and Javascript can be used interchangeably.

+Note: The ECMAScript specification does not describe the Document Object Model (DOM) which is standardized by the W3C (World Wide Web Consortium) and WHATWG (Web Hypertext Application Technology Working Group).

+Now we know that ECMAScript is specification but where does it used in real life ?
+In general ECMAScript specifications is a set of requirements for implementing ECMAScript, it is useful if you want to implement standards-compliant language features in your ECMAScript implementation or engine like SpiderMoney, V8 etc. Here Javascript supports all functionality outlines in the ECMAScript specification.

 ECMA-262 has many specification editions named:

 ES1 - 1997<br>